 Analysis of the culture was done at single-cell level using a droplet-based single-cell RNA sequencing.
 The markers of thousands of cells were analyzed to identify fibroblasts, epithelial cells, and macrophages.
 The macrophages were found to be mainly of the M2-type: involved in promoting tumors and healing wounds.
 Additionally, the use of primary cultures allowed for the identification of Lgr5 in a few cells-known to be a stem cell marker!
 The exact implication of this requires further analysis given that LGR5 was expressed in the epithelium and stromal cells of healthy colon samples while tumor cells expressed higher levels of LGR5.

 The expression of Wnt signaling genes revealed that fibroblasts were found to express Rspo3 while epithelial cells expressed Wnt4.
 Research by Sigal and colleagues published in a 2017 Nature article showed that Rspo3 from the stroma influences the epithelial cells of the gastric system in mice while also controlling gland homeostasis.
 Research has also shown that Rspo3 alone could facilitate intestinal homeostasis in mice.
 Genetic analysis has revealed that some colon cancers expressed RSPO fusions.

-Targeting Wnt signaling involving molecules to treat gastric cancer emerges as a promising approach.
+Targeting Wnt signaling involving molecules to treat gastric tissue cancer emerges as a promising approach.
 The use of primary culture highlighted several new aspects of Rspos that are involved in homeostasis and cancer development.
 Thus, details of intricate biological pathways with clinical applications can be facilitated using primary cultures.